We’ve Called the IRS Over 10,000 Times. Here’s Everything We’ve Learned

 It is yet to be seen if a smaller government yields a more efficient government with better customer service or a slower system.

 Skip the IRS hold time, negotiate cases faster, and talk to the IRS when you want to.
-Sign up for a free trial today.
+Sign up today.

 This post highlights some of the insights we gained from more than 10,000 calls to the IRS.